simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 For encoding and decoding, the `read_definition` and `write_definition` functions parse or write values between the schema's javascript values and the binary wire values.

 #### App.vue
 `src/App.vue` implements the interface function.
 It defines the scan, port drop-down, reset, read, and sync buttons.
 It delegates interpreting the schema to the `SchemaNode.vue` component.
+It maintains the schema instance, and learns of edits through events that it applies to the instance.

 #### SchemaNode.vue
 `SchemaNode` handles the interpretation of one schema collection into a hierarchy navigation label, and its fields into an edit panel.
 When the navigation label for a node is selected, its display element is activated and its contents are teleported to the `#panel` label.
+Sub-collections are recursively interpreted by more SchemaNode instances.

 #### Display*
 The `DisplayList`, `DisplayStruct`, and `DisplayDispatch` components implement display of a collection's fields.
 (DisplayDispatch is used when a list has a collection element type, and displays any of its fields in the list's edit panel.)